 - Working with disadvantaged populations, such as those with behavioral health issues, to help smokers quit.

-- Conducting ground-breaking research in areas such as dependence, cessation, and genetics.
+- Conducting ground-breaking research in areas such as tobacco dependence, cessation, and genetics.

 - Working on systems change such as incorporation of tobacco treatment into health-care settings, including electronic health records.